Lichtphyz/Houston_flooding/README.md

 ## Possible Next Steps

+- I would love to pull in another dataset as a feature: perhaps elevation, soil porosity, etc.
 - Subtract known water bodies from model predictions (using Open Street Maps or another source for ground-truth)
 - Continue labeling more training data
 - Re-balance training data set to overweigh examples of uncommon and high importance flooding appearances
 - Get true per-pixel labeling done (at least on a subset of images)
   * would require additional software/training, or employing a professional photoshop artist, would be expenive and/or time consuming
+- Impliment a full Active Learning scheme where the model's less confident predictions are scrutenized by a human and a new training example generated if the model got an area wrong.
 - Turn model output from pixel labels into geospacial polygons, allowing overlay on even wider scales or by lat/longitude
 - Make prediction maps and imagery searchable by lat/longitude (or by street address via GoogleMaps API).